-- 1. Public Education & Outreach: Provide educational material about stormwater to four audiences (residents, industry, commercial, and construction).
-The purpose of the educational material is to provide the targeted audience information about stormwater and how their actions may impact it.
+- Public Education and Outreach: Provide educational material about stormwater to four audiences (residents, industry, commercial, and construction).
+The purpose of the educational material is to provide the targeted audience with information about stormwater and how their actions may impact it.

-- 3. Illicit Discharge Detection and Elimination: Find and eliminate sources of non-stormwater discharges (e.g. sewage) from the storm sewer system.
-Part of this requirement includes development of a system wide storm sewer map: http://www.townofsomerset.org/sites/g/files/vyhlif3821/f/uploads/idde_storm_sewer_system_map.pdf
+- Illicit Discharge Detection and Elimination: Find and eliminate sources of non-stormwater discharges (e.g. sewage) from the storm sewer system.
+Part of this requirement includes the development of a system-wide storm sewer map (PDF)

-- 5. Management of Post-Construction Site Runoff: Address stormwater runoff from new development and redevelopment projects that disturb one or more acres of land.
-The goal of this measure is to try to management stormwater where it falls and retain it on site.
-This control measure encourages the use of low impact design techniques and requires the retention or treatment of runoff on site using green infrastructure practices.
+- Management of Post-Construction Site Runoff: Address stormwater runoff from new development and redevelopment projects that disturb one or more acres of land.
+The goal of this measure is to try to manage stormwater where it falls and retain it on site.
+This control measure encourages the use of low-impact design techniques and requires the retention or treatment of runoff on-site using green infrastructure practices.

-- 6. Good Housekeeping in Municipal Operations: Implement good housekeeping practices in municipal operations such as vehicle maintenance, open space, buildings and infrastructure.
+- Good Housekeeping in Municipal Operations: Implement good housekeeping practices in municipal operations such as vehicle maintenance, open space, buildings, and infrastructure.
 The permit requires street sweeping twice per year, optimization of catch basin cleaning, and pollution prevention at the Highway Garage.

-- Massachusetts Small MS4 General Permit (EPA resource) http://www.epa.gov/npdes-permits/massachusetts-small-ms4-general-permit
+- Visit Massachusetts Small MS4 General Permit (EPA resource)

-- Massachusetts Stormwater Handbook and Stormwater Standards - https://www.mass.gov/guides/massachusetts-stormwater-handbook-and-stormwater-standards
+- Visit Massachusetts Stormwater Handbook and Stormwater Standards

 - Never apply fertilizer or chemicals before a forecasted rainstorm.